YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 4.1.
-Shell based actions usage

-### 4.2.
 Run increase-date action
 You track the issues of your projects by storing them into xls files in "daily" proj_txt dirs.
 Each time the day changes by running the increase-date action you will be able to clone the data of the previous date and start working on the current date.

     bash src/bash/qto/qto.sh -a increase-date

-### 4.3.
+### 4.2.
 Run xls-to-db action
 You insert the date of the daily , weekly , monthly or yearly issues from the daily input excel file(s) by running the xls-to-db action.
 If you have the guid column with uuid's than this will be upsert and not bare insert.
 You should be able to update only non-nullable column by reducing the number of columns in your xls sheet.